 Lecturer in Law

-Before affiliating with ACUS, Mr. Wiener was general counsel to U.S. Senator Arlen Specter, counsel to the U.S. House of Representatives Committee on the Judiciary, a partner at Dechert LLP, and special counsel to Cuneo Gilbert & LaDuca.
-He has taught courses on administrative law, remedies, legislation, and constitutional law at the laws schools of the University of Pennsylvania, Rutgers University, and George Mason University.
+Before affiliating with ACUS, Mr. Wiener was general counsel to U.S. Senator Arlen Specter (Committee on the Judiciary), counsel to the U.S. House of Representatives Committee on the Judiciary, a partner at Dechert LLP, and special counsel to Cuneo Gilbert & LaDuca.

 Mr. Wiener is an elected member of the American Law Institute, a fellow of the American Bar Foundation, and co-chair of the Adjudication Committee of the American Bar Association’s Section of Administrative Law and Regulatory Practice.

-Mr. Wiener holds a J.D. from Stanford Law School, where he was articles editor of the Stanford Law Review, and an A.B. from William and Mary.
+Mr. Wiener holds a J.D. from Stanford Law School, where he was an Articles Editor of the Stanford Law Review, and an A.B. from William and Mary.